-11.12.2.1 No additional military and civil aviation mitigation is considered necessary (beyond the mitigation outlined in Table 11-10).
+11.12.2.1 No additional military and civil aviation mitigation is considered necessary beyond the commitments outlined in Table 11-10.

-11.12.2.2 No additional military and civil aviation mitigation is considered necessary (beyond the mitigation outlined in Table 11-10).
+11.12.2.2 No additional military and civil aviation mitigation is considered necessary beyond the commitments outlined in Table 11-10.

-11.12.2.3 No additional military and civil aviation mitigation is considered necessary (beyond the mitigation outlined in Table 11-10).
+11.12.2.3 No additional military and civil aviation mitigation is considered necessary beyond the commitments outlined in Table 11-10.